Snæfellsnes — local attraction photo

 Getting There

 Drive from Reykjavik (2h west via Route 54) or through the 5.8km Hvalfjörður tunnel to save 30 minutes.
 Rental car essential — no public transport to remote areas.
 Day tours from Reykjavik available but staying 2-3 nights is strongly recommended for aurora hunting and proper exploration.
 Stykkishólmur ferry connects to the Westfjords.
+In late spring and early summer, allow extra time for photo stops around Kirkjufell, Arnarstapi and Djúpalónssandur; the loop is technically driveable in a day, but two nights makes weather gaps and evening light far more useful.

 Cost Breakdown